CJ1138/k8s-the-devops-way/README.md

 PLEASE NOTE THIS REPO IS A WIP!

 A fully automated deployment of Kelsey Hightowers's "Kubernetes The Hard Way" tutorial.
-Created for my own learning purposes, the intention is to extend the purpose of the origin tutorial (understanding each task required to bootstrap a Kubernetes cluster) by additionally demonstrating how to do that with automation tools, and then applying an ongoing monitoring solution.
+Created for my own learning purposes, the intention is to extend the purpose of the original tutorial (understanding each task required to bootstrap a Kubernetes cluster) by additionally demonstrating how to do that with automation tools, and then applying an ongoing monitoring solution.

 Sections of the original tutorial currently covered by this repo: